Graduate Students

 The goal of the Global Health Track in the MS Program is to train a cadre of health care leaders who will direct clinical and public health programs outside of the United States, who will conduct cutting edge clinical research, who will teach the next generation of health care workers, and who will address global health inequalities.
 The schedule of the Weill Cornell MS Program has been specifically adapted so that physicians and other experienced health professionals from other countries can attend didactic training in New York during intensive blocks and then return to their home country in the interim periods to conduct their mentored thesis research and continue their clinical and teaching responsibilities.

 The novel structure of the Global Health Track in the MS Program offers several advantages.
 Students receive didactic training and mentorship from world-renowned faculty from Weill Cornell Medical College.
-International trainees remain engaged in their own country, and there is no risk of “brain-drain”.
+International trainees remain engaged in their own country, minimizing risk of “brain-drain”.
 By taking intensive block courses and returning to conduct their thesis research, candidates remain an integral part of their home institution and can continue with clinical and teaching responsibilities.
 Thesis research is responsive to the needs of the population in the trainee’s own country and builds a foundation for continued post-graduate investigation.
 Graduates of the MS Program are prepared in a seamless fashion to assume faculty leadership positions at their home institution.

 Eligibility